cleanycloth/PythonOS/README.md

 A quick and dirty operating system lookalike program made in Python, originally as a joke between myself and a friend in college a couple of years ago.

 Prerequisites:
  - Some form of Python 3, but I'd recommend the latest.
+Python 2 is not, and will not be supported.
+It's crap.
  - For Linux, nano is required for the text editor, because I detest Vim.
 Sorry.
 And since macOS has it by default it makes things easier.
+One of these days I'll probably make a way of detecting your default editor or something, we'll see.
  - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.** Though, it's been a while since I last tested it.

 **NOTE: There are a lot of bugs when used in Linux, macOS untested.
 I'll get on to fixing those as soon as I can.